elghonerox/solarsentinel-depin/README.md

 [🚀 Live Demo](#) · [📺 Video](#) · [📖 Documentation](docs/) · [🏆 Hackathon](https://dorahacks.io/hackathon/hederahackafrica)

-**⚠️ This is a prototype built for educational and demonstration purposes.
+**⚠️ This is a prototype built for educational and demonstration purposes for the Hedera Africa Hackathon 2025.
 Real-world deployment requires field validation.**

 </div>